Ayvalik Aegean Coast, Turkey Travel Guide

 Your passport must be valid for at least 6 months beyond your intended departure date from Turkey.
 It should also include at least one blank page for entry and exit stamps.

 The cost of an e-Visa varies by nationality, with payment securely completed online during application.
 Upon arrival at a Turkish airport or seaport, present your passport and e-Visa (if applicable) to immigration officers.
-They will stamp your passport or record your entry electronically.
+They will stamp your passport or record your entrance electronically.
 The process typically moves efficiently.

 Turkey uses the Turkish Lira (TRY).

-The official currency of Turkey is the Turkish Lira (TRY).
+The official currency of Turkey is the Lira (TRY).
 Exchange rates vary; consult reliable online converters before and during your trip.
 ATMs are widely available throughout Ayvalık and on Cunda Island for convenient Lira withdrawals.
 Banks also offer currency exchange services.
 Airport exchange booths often have less favorable rates.

 Many establishments, especially hotels and larger restaurants, accept credit cards.
-However, cash remains a convenient payment method for smaller purchases, local markets, and many traditional eateries.
+However, cash remains a convenient payment technique for smaller purchases, local markets, and many traditional eateries.
 Consider a travel credit card without foreign transaction fees to save on conversion costs.

 A daily estimate of ₺700 - ₺1200 (~$20 - $35 USD) for basic needs.
 This style concentrates on hostel dorms, street food, and public transport.